 Suzy waved her hand.
-“Oh, he waters it.
-Anyway, I’ve suggested we rewatch it a couple times and he keeps saying, ‘Let’s try something new, I heard about this great program on HBO…’ He’ll never just order his favorite at a restaurant either.”
+“He waters it.
+Anyway, I’ve suggested we rewatch it a couple times and he keeps saying, ‘Let’s try something new, I heard about this great program on Sky Atlantic…’ He’ll never just order his favorite at a restaurant either.”

-Phoebe made a gagging noise, already signaling for the check.
+Phoebe made a gagging noise, already signaling for the bill.

 Really nice thighs that Suzy wouldn’t mind putting her head between.